Best HR Software for Call Centers Compared

 We narrowed the field to four platforms that small and mid-sized call centers (15 to 300 agents) are actually evaluating right now:

-- InFlow HR & Payroll — part of the InFlow ERP suite, built for SMBs
+• Tellency HR & Payroll — part of the Tellency ERP suite, built for SMBs

 A quick note: we're evaluating these specifically for call center operations.
 A platform that's great for a creative agency might fall flat in a 24/7 contact center.
 Context matters.